Al-Shaykh al-Mufid

-Early life and education
+Biography

 Al-Mufid was born in 'Ukbara, a small town to the north of Baghdad, on 11th Dhul Qa'dah in 336 Hijra.
 According to Shaykh Tusi, however, he was born in 338 AH, and later migrated with his father to Baghdad, where the Shia Buwayhids were ruling.
 He studied with Ibn Babawayh.
 His family belonged to al-Ḥarithi clan from the tribe of Madhhaj.

 Sharif al-Murtaza and Shaykh Tusi were among his students.
 His career coincided with that of the Mu'tazili theologian and leader of the Bahshamiyya school, 'Abd al-Jabbar.
 Al-Mufid was often attacked, and his library and school were destroyed.

 He was also called Ibn Muallim, meaning "son of the teacher"; Muallim was his father.
 Among his teachers were the Shia theologian Abu Ali al-Iskafi, Abu Abdallah al-Marzubani, Abu Abdallah al-Basri, Abu al-Hassan, and Ali ibn Isa al-Rummani.

 Commonly known as the leader of the Shia, Al-Mufid is regarded as the most famous scholar of the Buyid period and an eminent jurist, mainly due to his contributions in the field of kalam.
 According to Ibn al-Nadim, who knew al-Mufid personally, he was the head of the Shia Mutekallimun in the field of kalam, and al-Tawhidi, who was also personally familiar with al-Mufid, described him as "eloquent and skillful at dialectic (jadal)".
 His skill in polemical debate was such that he was said to be capable of convincing his opponents "that a wooden column was actually gold".
 He was taught the Islamic science of hadith by Al-Shaykh al-Saduq.